 Step 4: Your video will now be ready to be converted once you have chosen your videos Output Location.

-An example of a good video that has followed the recommended settings:
+An example of a good video that has followed the recommended settings on the iPad app:

 An example of a video that has not followed the recommended settings, easily highlighted by the incorrect dimensions which is shown by the black parameter around the video: